 Several of the calculators SuperGuide looked at assume wages will grow at an annual rate of 3.5%.
 This is high given the ABS annual wage price index for Australia grew by just 2.2% in September 2021.

 How to make a retirement calculator more useful

 Remember, retirement calculators are just a model or illustration; they can’t predict the future.
-The amount of money they project you will have in your super account on retirement, and how long it will last when you are actually in retirement, is only an estimate and isn’t guaranteed, so you shouldn’t rely on it when making your retirement plans.
+The amount of money they project you will have in your super account on retirement, and how long it will last when you are actually in retirement, is only an estimate and isn’t guaranteed.
+While they offer a useful starting point, you shouldn’t rely on retirement calculators alone when making your retirement plans.

-Before using a retirement calculator it’s important to read some of the boring small print included with every calculator and click on the assumption tab.
-If you don’t think the assumptions suit your personal situation, or your partner’s situation, or are unrealistic – such as an investment return that’s too high – make sure you change them.
+Before using a retirement calculator it’s important to read some of the boring small print included with every calculator and click on the information or assumptions tab.
+If you don’t think the assumptions suit your personal situation, or your partner’s situation, or they are unrealistic – such as an investment return that’s too high – make sure you change them.